ClutchKick2207/Google-Career-Certificates/Google Project Management Certificate/Foundations of Project Management/02 - The project management life cycle and methodologies/02 - Comparing project management methodologies and approaches.md

 			- Team collaboration
 			- Positive work environment
 		- When the team feels valued, motivation and productivity increases
+		- For improving a current process to fix complex or high risk problems
+			- Like improving sales, conversions or eliminating a bottleneck
 	- **Phases (DMAIC)**
 		- Strategy for process improvement by finding where problems are, and fixing them
 		- **Define**